How to Use a Planner for Productivity

 Create a Regular Routine

 Start by figuring out your daily routine and how to add using your planner to that routine.
 Do you find that you sit at your kitchen table in the morning with a cup of coffee, and have a few minutes of quiet time?
-If so, this is a great time to start a daily routine where you write in the planner, and maybe your journal as well.
+If so, this is a great time to start a daily routine where you plan your day and review your goals.

 For others, they prefer it to be during their lunch break at work, or maybe in the evening before bed to mentally prepare for the next day.
-There are no rules here except consistency.
+The time of day you plan is a personal choice.

-Speaking of, you need to stay consistent.
-This is why creating a daily routine with your planner is so vital.
+To enjoy to benefits of using a planner, stay consistent.
 A routine adds planning to your schedule.
 A daily session with your planner keeps your goals top of mind and keeps you moving and checking off your tasks.

 Fit it Into Your Normal Lifestyle